 - Incorrectly labelling your beef products, such as its quality, classification, category, cut or grade.

-Food Safety Programs and Supervisors
+Food Safety Programs

 Find out more about food safety programs and supervisors, along with other food handling requirements in our previous legal guide.

-Registration of your food business
+Registering your business

-As a proprietor of a food business, it is important that you are aware of all legislation relevant to your business and if you are adhering to the requirements set by local, state and federal government.
+When starting a restaurant, cafe, or bar, it is important to register your food premises with your local Council.
+When you register your food premises, the Code applies.
+As a proprietor of a food business, it is important that you are aware of all relevant legislation.
 To ensure your compliance and if you need any further assistance relating to running a food premises, you should contact a business lawyer.

-Need help?
-Contact a LawPath consultant on 1800 LAWPATH to learn more about customising legal documents, obtaining a fixed-fee quote from our network of 600+ expert lawyers or to get answers to your legal questions.
+Unsure where to start?
+Contact a LawPath consultant on 1800 529 728 to learn more about customising legal documents and obtaining a fixed-fee quote from Australia’s largest legal marketplace.